 - Thick, sturdy wire and pliers

 - Paint in any color you like.
 We used a flat black spray paint and some copper leaf.

 - Mod Podge or Glue or Varnish or any of that other stuff that normally makes a paint brush hard.
 Resin works too.

 Wipe the paint brushes with some vinegar and water to remove any traces of oil and then dip the bristles in the hardener.
 We used Hard Coat Mod Podge but wood glue and exterior varnish works too.
 Basically anything that makes the bristles hard.
 If you already have a few of those lying around you can skip this step 😉

 Leave the brushes to dry fully before painting them.
 I really loved the rusty bits on two of the brushes so I masked those bits off before spraying them with a flat black spray paint.

-Once the paint is dry, use a sharp skewer or pliers to lift the metal bracing that holds the bristles in place just a little bit.
+Once the paint is dry, use a sharp skewer or pliers to lift the metal bracing that holds the paint brush bristles in place just a little bit.
 That’s were the hooks will go.

 I wanted the paint brush hooks to look like they’re been dipped in molten copper, so I masked off the handle and a portion of the bristles, before applying some spray adhesive and copper leaf.
 I love the stuff and a little bit goes a long way.

 All that’s left to do is to make the hooks using a piece of wire.
 Just measure how long the hooks need to be and double it.
 Cut the wire, fold it in half using your pliers and then bend to form a hook.
 Spray them to match the paint brushes.